Public Safety Power Shutoff

 Six Days without power

-by Marba, about 2 months ago
+by Marba, 3 months ago

 I would like to say that I support the decision to turn off power up in my foothills neighborhood on Wednesday.
 Then the power was back on Thursday at 6:00 pm for 5 hours.
 The Friday winds were the worst that I have seen in 48 years up here.
 Lines down, trees falling into houses and terrifying noise were justification for turning off the power.
 I did not have any communication with Excel due to no service on my phone.
 In talking to the different companies working to restore power there was a common thread.
 There was a lack of...
 Continue reading